J-1 Student Interns

 - an invitation letter from the NYU Department (including any funding provided)

-- a completed Form DS-7002 – T/IPP – All responses must by typed (not handwritten), and signed by supervisor and student, see these tips on completing the Form DS-7002
+- a completed Form DS-7002 – T/IPP – All responses must by typed (not handwritten), and signed by supervisor and student.
+Please follow the DS-7002 Instructions.

 - a copy of passport biographical page for student intern (and any accompanying dependents)